-Scarborough Population 2018
+Scarborough Population 2019

 Scarborough is known for being the largest resort town along the Yorkshire coast.
 Its economy is reliant on the fishing and service industries, although more recently digital and creative industries also contribute to the economy.
 It is also a popular tourist destination, which plays into the local economy.

 As previously mentioned, the town’s population is over 61,000.
 However, because this is such a popular tourist destination, during peak seasons the population can double the population.
 The residents of Scarborough are much younger than the national average.
 Just 7.5% of the population are over 60, compared to the national average of almost 21%.
 The number of residents that are in the 20 to 39 age range also falls below the national average.